 You may have some side effects during or after SABR.
 But this treatment usually causes fewer side effects than standard external beam radiotherapy.
 This is because the healthy tissue gets a lower dose of radiation.

 Side effects do not usually happen straight away.
 They may develop during your course of treatment or in the days or weeks after treatment finishes.
 Sometimes side effects get worse for a time after you have finished radiotherapy before they get better.
-There may also be a small risk of side effects that are long-term, or that start months or years after radiotherapy.
+There may also be a small risk of side effects that are long-term.
+Or effects that start months or years after radiotherapy.
 These are called late effects.
 Your doctor, specialist nurse or radiographer will talk to you about any late side effects you may develop.